evernym/q/README.md

 simple file I/O.

 ### polyrelay
-A pluggable relay lets you translate any agent transport into any different transport, for arbitrary testing scenarios.
+A pluggable relay that lets you translate any agent transport into different transports (either 1-to-1, or teeing 1-to-many), for arbitrary testing scenarios.